Night Riders: Attacks

-The Night Riders began to attack and terrorize individual farms and crops if the farmers did not support the Association.
+The Night Riders began to attack the farms and crops of people who did not support the Association.
 Large groups of armed Night Riders even took over some towns in actions in which they destroyed tobacco crops stored in Trust warehouses, as well as the buildings and machinery.
 They also attacked individuals who supported the Trust.
 The Night Riders were known to be an efficient association.

 In 1908, the association exerted its peak of control, having gained nearly complete control of the Dark Leaf tobacco crop.
 The Night Riders achieved their success through violence, illegal, vigilante actions, and terrorism.
 In order to protect themselves from the government, some Night Riders gained election into office in affected Dark Patch regions.
 They gained control of elected judicial positions and officers of the counties.
 Attorneys for some victims began to move plaintiffs out of Kentucky to establish residency elsewhere and qualify for a lawsuit in the federal courts.
 This broke the power of the Night Riders in local courts and brought them under the judicial process.